-As you might know, MongoDB is a NoSQL database that provides high productivity and scalability.
-As other document-oriented databases, MongoDB was designed to address the challenges SQL databases aren’t able to cope with, including:
+MongoDB is a well known NoSQL database that provides high productivity and scalability.
+This NoSQL database harnesses the power of your data by building and managing it in the cloud.
+Like other document-oriented databases, MongoDB is designed to address the challenges SQL databases cannot cope with.
+Stuff like:

 - Large volumes of rapidly changing structured, semi-structured, and unstructured data;